quinncomendant/restickler/README.md

 ```
 USAGE

     restickler [OPTIONS] SOURCE [SOURCE…]

 Back up SOURCE to the restic repository configured in `~/etc/restickler/env`.

 OPTIONS

     -b HOURS       Min interval between back up operations (currently every 0 hours).
     -c HOURS       Min interval between check operations (currently every 168 hours).
     -d MBPS|%      Limit download speed in Mb/s or as a percentage of available bandwidth, e.g., `-d 50%`.
     -e FILE        File containing back up exclusion rules, used as --exclude-file=FILE.
     -f HOURS       Min interval between forget operations (currently every 24 hours).
     -h             Display this help message.
     -n             Dry run: print the expected outcome to the screen; don’t actually do anything.
     -p HOURS       Min interval between prune operations (currently every 240 hours).
     -q             Do not output comprehensive progress report.
     --self-update  Download the replace restickler with the latest release from GitHub.
     -u MBPS|%      Limit upload speed in Mb/s or as a percentage of available bandwidth, e.g., `-u 50%`.
     -v             Display verbose output (-vv or -vvv to list uploaded files).
     -A             Abort if there has been no user activity since last back up.
     -B             Abort if on battery power.
     -H             Abort if connected to an iOS hotspot.
     -I             Abort if internet is unreliable.
     -V             Print version information.

 restickler runs the following commands to maintain the full lifecycle of a healthy repository:

     1. `restic backup` (every 0 hours or as specified by -b)
-  2. `restic restore` (test of a single “canary” file at `~/etc/restickler/canary/TIMESTAMP`)
+    2. `restic restore` (test of a single “canary” file at `~/etc/restickler/canary/UTC_DATE_TIME`)
     3. `restic forget` (every 24 hours or as specified by -f)
     4. `restic prune` (every 240 hours or as specified by -p)
     5. `restic check` (every 168 hours or as specified by -c)

 GETTING STARTED

     1. Configure credentials and repository in `~/etc/restickler/env` (see ENVIRONMENT VARIABLES below)
-  2. Configure excluded paths in `~/etc/restickler/exclude/restickler.txt`
+    2. Configure excluded paths in `~/etc/restickler/exclude/default.txt`
     3. Initialize the backup destination: `source ~/etc/restickler/env && restic -r gs:YOUR_BUCKET_NAME:/ init`
     4. Do back up with `restickler $HOME`

 About every year-or-so, when connected to fast internet, run `restic check --read-data` to verify all data.

 ENVIRONMENT VARIABLES

-The following environment variables must be defined in `~/etc/restickler/env`:
+The following environment variables can be defined in `~/etc/restickler/env`,
+which is automatically included by restickler if it exists:

+    RESTIC_REPOSITORY               The repository to back up to and restore from.
     RESTIC_PASSWORD_COMMAND         The shell command to obtain the repository password from.
+(You can also
+                                    use RESTIC_PASSWORD but it is less secure to store creds in config files.)
+    GOOGLE_APPLICATION_CREDENTIALS  GCP Service Account credentials.
     GOOGLE_PROJECT_ID               GCP project ID.
-  GOOGLE_APPLICATION_CREDENTIALS  GCP Service Account credentials.
-  RESTIC_REPOSITORY               The repository to back up to and restore from.
     HEALTHCHECKS_URL                The URL to ping for back up success or failure at Healthchecks.io (optional).

 The GOOGLE_* variables can be replaced by the cloud-provider of your choice;
 see https://restic.readthedocs.io/en/latest/030_preparing_a_new_repo.html